basho/riak_kv/docs/SecondaryIndexQueries.md

 - Current Address (approximate matches supported).

-To support this we add a pipe-delimited index entry for each customer, like this:
+To support this the application level has added a pipe-delimited index entry for each customer, like this:

 `<<"pfinder_bin">> : FamilyName|DateOfBirth|GivenNameSoundexCodes|AddressHash`